kobare/panesar_crankshaft_centre/_posts/blogs/2025-08-02-in-situ-crankshaft-grinding-man.markdown

 ### Keep Your MAN Engine Running Smoothly

 If your MAN engine is showing signs of crankshaft damage—don’t wait for failure.
-Our **insitu crankshaft grinding service** ensures fast, accurate repairs without downtime or disassembly.
+Our **in situ crankshaft grinding service** ensures fast, accurate repairs without downtime or disassembly.

 **Need urgent help with your MAN engine?**
 Book an inspection and grinding service today, and get your equipment back to full performance.